quicwg/multipath/draft-lmbdhk-quic-multipath.md

 PATH_ABANDON frames SHOULD be acknowledged.
 If a packet containing a PATH_ABANDON frame is considered lost, the peer SHOULD repeat it.

-PATH_ABANDON frames MAY be sent on any path, not only the path identified by the Path Identifier field.
+If the Identifier Type is 0x00 or 0x01, PATH_ABANDON frames MAY be sent on any path, not only the path identified by the Path Identifier Content field.
+If the Identifier Type if 0x02, the PATH_ABANDON frame MUST only be sent on the path that is intended to be abandoned.

 ## ACK_MP Frame {#mp-ack-frame}